LEGS UP THE WALL POSE

 - To stretch your inner thighs and groin muscles, let your feet fall out to the sides so your legs make a wide “V” shape

-- If you neck is sore, place a rolled up blanket under your neck, or a pillow under your head.
+- If your neck is sore, place a rolled up blanket under your neck or a pillow under your head

-4. Let the back of your head be heavy and your neck be in a neutral position.
+- Let the back of your head be heavy and your neck be in a neutral position.
 Soften your face and your throat.
-Let your hands rest either on your bellyor down by your sides, palms facing upwards.
+Let your hands rest either on your belly or down by your sides, palms facing upwards.
 Close your eyes and breath deeply through your nose.

-5. Stay here for anywhere from 5-15 minutes.
+- Stay here between 5-15 minutes.
 To come out of the position, push the bottoms of your feet into the wall and lift your hips slightly.
 Gently roll to one side, being sure to slide your support out of the way if you have used one.
 Stay on your side for a few breaths before returning to your seat.